hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/25_LOKAMANYA_TILAK_AND_MAHATMA_GANDHI.md

 yet a college student.
 Immediately after pass- ing the LL.
-B. examination, he set his back on the emoluments of the legal profession and the prospect of becoming a High Court Judge an^
+B. examination, he set his back on the emoluments of the legal profession and the prospect of becoming a High Court Judge and became a poor school-master.

-LOKAMANYA TILAK AND MAHATMA GANDHI 349

-became a poor school-master.
 He resisted also that still greater attraction of the career of a scholar, poring over volumes and making immortal researches, — a task^